Overview: Grade Two

 Highly engaging and rigorous, the program is developmentally appropriate and provides an enriching experience for all young scientists.
 The processes and skills of science are emphasized within the context of ‘doing’ science in real life situations using live specimens, suitable technology, and hands-on materials.
 The curriculum is built on the California State Science Standards and Benchmarks.
 The FOSS (Full Option Science System) science program serves as the core resource.

-In grade two, students will study the following concepts:
+In Grade 2, students will study the following concepts:

 Pebbles, Sand, and Silt